 Yes.
 If you don’t have cottage cheese, you can substitute plain Greek yogurt in a 1:1 ratio.
 The muffins will still be soft and protein-rich, with a very similar texture.

 Yes.
 If you don’t want to use pancake mix, you can replace it with oat flour plus leavening.
-Use this instead of pancake mix: 1½ cups oat or all-purpose flour, 2 teaspoon baking powder, and ¼ teaspoon salt.
-Then feel free to add a little maple syrup since most pancake mixes have some added sugar.
+Use this instead of pancake mix: 1 ½ cups flour, 1 ½ teaspoons baking powder, ½ teaspoon baking soda, and ¼ teaspoon salt (I'd use about ½ cup of milk + 1-2 teaspoon vanilla extract + maple syrup or mashed banana for some sweetness if desired).

 Yes.
 Substitute thick dairy-free yogurt, and choose a dairy-free milk.